Solicitors’ Delay in preparing a Will – When is it Negligent?

 We should all be very interested in the outcome of R v Jogee currently being heard in the Supreme Court on 27/10/15.
 The intervention by Just for Kids Law and Joint Enterprise: Not Guilty by Association (JENGbA) reflects the importance of the case for criminal lawyers working with young people.

-I wrote about this in a previous blog Joint enterprise law review overdue.
-However the Prosecution has demonstrated its willingness to use the doctrine in a variety of areas such as protesters, Fixing Benchmarks and other fraud cases where it is easier to demonstrate participation and encouragement than the common purpose required for a conspiracy.
+The Prosecution has demonstrated its willingness to use the doctrine of joint enterprise in a variety of areas such as protesters, Fixing Benchmarks and other fraud cases where it is easier to demonstrate participation and encouragement than the common purpose required for a conspiracy.

 What is R v Jogee (Appellant) about?